Gui-Yom/nuance/README.md

 ## TODO

+- Include the globals push constants block in the standard <Nuance> header
 - Merge params uniform block with push_constant block
 - GUI with sliders (to interact with your shader values in realtime)
 - Error handling (currently it crashes if something goes wrong)